On today's show we deep dive into golf cart jet pack, robot cowboy and of course an art installation that I would like to live in forever.

 Then Ted Schilowitz from Barco escapes stops by to tell us how they are revolutionizing the film going experience

 We're also checking out a really interesting crowd fund, that will allow you, using virtual reality, to listen to an orchestra in outer space.

 Greetings citizens of the internet.

-Welcome to Tomorrow Daily the best deep talk show in the whole Universe.
+Welcome to Tomorrow Daily, the best new talk show in the universe.

 I'm Ashley Esqueda.